 Shopping & Services

 Lower Sahali houses a number of Kamloops grocery stores and shopping.
-Save-on-foods, Superstore, Safeway, Toys-R-Us, Bed Bath & Beyond, Winners, Homesense and Target are a few of the major stores in the Sahali area.
+Save-on-foods, Superstore, Safeway, Toys-R-Us, Bed Bath & Beyond, Winners and Homesense are a few of the major stores in the Sahali area.
 There are a number of restaurants and popular shopping destinations in this area as well.

 There are a number of professional offices in the Sahali area.
 Sahali Centre Mall, Tudor Village and Sahali Professional Centre to name a few.
 You will find lawyers, doctors, mortgage specialists, banks, insurance brokers and much more in this area.
 Click here to view the map.